longtermrisk/marltoolbox/README.md

 [`Ray` README](https://github.com/ray-project/ray) (<5 min)

 ###### **c) Introduction to this toolbox:**
-Without any local installation, you can work through 2 tutorials to introduce this toolbox.
+Without any local installation, you can work through 2 tutorials to introduce `marltoolbox` together with `Tune` and `RLLib`.
 Please use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) to run them:
 - [Basic - How to use the toolbox](https://github.com/longtermrisk/marltoolbox/blob/master/marltoolbox/examples/Tutorial_Basics_How_to_use_the_toolbox.ipynb)